steveloughran/spark/docs/cloud-integration.md

 ```

 Splitting the secret values out of the other XML files allows for the other files to
-be managed via SCM and/or shared, without risk.
+be managed via SCM and/or shared, with reduced risk.

 ## Large dataset input tests